n3d1117/cv/cv.typ

 == Work Experience
 #entry[Software Engineer][Magenta Srl][Florence, Italy][Feb 2022 --- present]
 - Building the #link("https://www.greenapes.com/en/")[greenApes] iOS app, a social network focused on sustainability and positive environment impact, using Swift, SwiftUI and Combine.
-Lead a major rewrite and successfully released 20+ versions on the App Store
+Lead a major rewrite from an old Objective-C codebase and successfully shipped 30+ updates on the App Store
+- Working as a part-time consultant at #link("https://www.thalesgroup.com/en")[Thales Italia S.p.A.]
-- Writing Java backend microservices using Quarkus and Apache Kafka, with a focus on message-driven architecture and efficient data processing mechanisms
+  - Writing Java backend microservices using Quarkus and Apache Kafka
   - Developing reactive web applications using Angular and NgRx for state management

 #entry[Software Engineer Intern][Magenta Srl][Florence, Italy][Sep 2021 --- Jan 2022]
 - Applied robust regression models based on historical data to enhance the calibration process of the #link("https://www.airqino.it/en/")[AirQino] air quality stations, resulting in a 15% increase in accuracy for PM#sub[2.5] and PM#sub[10] sensors
-- Optimized SQL queries and applied #link("https://www.timescale.com")[Timescale]'s _continuous aggregates_ technique to the #link("https://www.airqino.it/en/")[AirQino] backend APIs, resulting in a response time improvement of over 10x
+- Optimized SQL queries and applied #link("https://www.timescale.com")[Timescale]'s _continuous aggregates_ technique to the #link("https://www.airqino.it/en/")[AirQino] backend APIs, resulting in a response time improvement of over 10x for specific queries
 - Set up a 1:1 read-only streaming replica of the primary #link("https://www.airqino.it/en/")[AirQino] PostgreSQL database (>100#smallcaps([m]) rows) for performance tests, relieving the load on the primary database and increasing availability

 == Education
 #entry[MSc in Computer Science & Engineering][University of Florence][Florence, Italy][Sep 2019 --- Apr 2022]
 - #underline[Final grade]: `110/110` with honours
-- #underline[Thesis]: Design and development of components for the #link("https://www.airqino.it/en/")[AirQino] platform dedicated to air quality monitoring
+// - #underline[Thesis]: Design and development of components for the #link("https://www.airqino.it/en/")[AirQino] platform dedicated to air quality monitoring

 #entry[BSc in Computer Science & Engineering][University of Florence][Florence, Italy][Sep 2015 --- Apr 2019]
-- #underline[Thesis]: Semantic expansion of bibliographic records: using ML-based entity extraction tools (such as #link("https://spacy.io")[spaCy]) and #link("https://www.w3.org/TR/rdf-sparql-query/")[SPARQL] queries to generate annotations based on geographic data
+// - #underline[Thesis]: Semantic expansion of bibliographic records: using ML-based entity extraction tools (such as #link("https://spacy.io")[spaCy]) and #link("https://www.w3.org/TR/rdf-sparql-query/")[SPARQL] queries to generate annotations based on geographic data

 == Personal Projects
 #projects((
   (
     name: "chatgpt-telegram-bot",
     link: "https://github.com/n3d1117/chatgpt-telegram-bot",
     description: [A Telegram bot that uses OpenAI's ChatGPT, DALL·E and Whisper APIs to answer questions, generate images from text and transcribe audio files.
-Written in Python --- 1#smallcaps([k])+ stars on GitHub]
+Written in Python --- 1.8#smallcaps([k])+ stars on GitHub]
   ),
   (
     name: "stats-ios",